 - Spring: Apples, apricots, kiwi, pineapple

-- Fall: Apples, cranberries, figs
+- Fall: Apples, cranberries, figs. Add a teaspoon cinnamon, too!

 How to Make This Recipe

-4. Carefully fold over the 1 ½” border to create a crust.
-You may need to scoot your peaches inward for more room.
-Brush egg wash on the folded crust and gently place sliced almonds on it.
-You can also sprinkle some cane sugar for a sweeter, flaky crust.
+7. Brush the beaten egg wash on the folded crust, ensuring you over the exposed dough edge and scatter sliced almonds on it.
+You can also sprinkle some coarse sugar for a sweeter, flaky crust.

 - Line your pan with parchment paper so the bottom of the galette doesn’t burn.